Never a good time for the mower self-drive to quit, my yard is hilly and I just can’t imagine pushing my Honda for an hour and a half.

 So can you push a self-propelled lawnmower?
 You can push a self-propelled lawnmower, it won’t damage the transmission in any way.
 However, it may be difficult to do so, self propelled mowers are a little heavier than a regular push mower.

-In this guide I will help you diagnose why your mower won’t drive, if you can fix now, or if you need to take to a shop.
+In this guide, I will help you diagnose why your mower won’t drive, if you can fix it now, or if you need to take it to a shop.

-Sure you can push it, but lets first see if we can fix it.
-Pushing a self propelled mower is though work, especially on a hot day.
+Sure you can push it, but let’s first see if we can fix it.
+Pushing a self-propelled mower is tough work, especially on a hot day.

 How Does A Self Propelled Lawn Mower Work?

-Self propelled systems are pretty simple really, of course the more expensive higher spec mowers may be fitted with more sophisticated Hydro-static drive system.
+Self-propelled systems are pretty simple really, of course, the more expensive higher-spec mowers may be fitted with a more sophisticated Hydro-static drive system.
 (More on Hydro-static later).
-Lets begin with a brief out line of how a basic lawn mower self drive system works.
+Let’s begin with a brief outline of how a basic lawnmower self-drive system works.
 This may seem unnecessary but I think it will help you diagnose and fix your fault more quickly and accurately.

 Trans-axle and belt setup

 The engine supplies the power for the drive system.
 The power is transferred from the engine to the trans-axle using pulleys and a drive belt.
 The pulleys and belts are crucial to the whole operation, any slip here and available power is lost.
 More on belts and pulley’s later.

 If the engine runs poorly, your drive system will feel sluggish and slow, but if the engine runs, your drive will still work.
 A mower should be serviced once a year, check out “Mower engine tune-up” (internal link).

 Engine to Trans-axle – Trans-axle is driven by a belt which is driven by the engine pulley.